+- PTO switch is not engaged, AND;

-- PTO switch is NOT engaged, AND; - Ground speed control levers are locked in their START/ PARK positions.
+- · Parking brake is engaged, AND;

+- Ground speed control levers are locked in the NEUTRAL position.

-Test 3 - Engine MUST SHUT OFF if:
+Test 3 - Engine should SHUT OFF if:

-- · Operator rises off seat with PTO engaged, OR; - Operator rises off seat ground speed control levers not locked in their START/PARK positions.
+- Operator rises off seat with PTO engaged, OR; - Operator rises off seat with parking brake disengaged. - Operator moves ground speed control levers out of their neutral positions before disengaging parking brake.